eli-crane-89/Battleship/StockPrediction/readme.txt

 other parameters that need to be set are "equity", which represents your initial equity, "fee" which represents the percentage of equity that is lost on each trade, and "strat.strat" which is the strategy.
-You may choose "fixed" (generate the model once on the initial training data) or "dynamic", which will regenerate the model each day by creating a new model.
+You may choose "fixed" (generate the model once on the initial training data) or "dynamic", which will regenerate the model each day with new data.
 Results will print.